petzval/btferret/README.md

 ```

-This is the device info file hellodev.txt
+This is the device info file hellodev.txt.
+Edit to specify the
+addresses of the client and server.

 ```
 DEVICE= Client Pi  TYPE=MESH NODE=1 ADDRESS=11:11:11:11:11:11